keboola/component-generative-ai/README.md

 #### AI Service Provider: Hugging Face

 - API key is Provided by Keboola if one of the predefined, serverless models is used.
-- If you want to use a custom model, you need to provide your own API key.
+- If you want to use a custom, non-serverless model, you need to provide your own API key.

 - **API Key (`#api_token`)**
 - **API Key (`endpoint_url`)** - You can use any endpoint url from your <a href="https://ui.endpoints.huggingface.co/">HuggingFace web console.</a> or a serverless deployment.